rjsalamanca/ppl-tracker/README.md

 [] Indicator on Workouts Schedule for Today: Completed vs Non Completed.
 [] Rework login back end.
 [] Rework checking if still logged in.
-[IP] Add Rest Days when creating routine.
+[X] Add Rest Days when creating routine.
 [X] Remove Workouts Scheduled for Today if the date is before the created Routine Date.
 [X] Rework of componentWillReceiveProps in routineInformation.js - CHANGED life cycle methods [] Editing of routine/exericses/sets.